Court: Cities can’t prosecute people for sleeping on streets

 “I think it’s finally common sense,” Rankin said of the ruling.
 “There are certain life-sustaining activities that people can’t survive without doing.
 It’s a really important recognition that people have to be able to legally exist and survive somewhere.”

-Seattle Times staff reporter Vianna Davila and Associated Press reporter Phuong Le contributed to this story from Seattle.
+Associated Press reporter Phuong Le contributed to this story from Seattle.

 This story has been corrected to show the headline had a typo of “can” instead of “can’t.”